-Britain's Defence Secretary Ben Wallace hit out at the “absurdity” of Russian generals who flanked Mr Putin at the parade "resplendent in their manicured parade uniforms and weighed down by their many medals".
+Britain's Defence Secretary Ben Wallace hit out at the “absurdity” of Russian generals who flanked Mr Putin at the parade, “resplendent in their manicured parade uniforms and weighed down by their many medals”.

 Mr Wallace, a former soldier, said “all professional soldiers should be appalled at the behaviour of the Russian Army”, and accused Moscow of staging an “illegal invasion” of Ukraine and carrying out war crimes.

-The Russian leader said despite Moscow’s differences with other nations, it had always worked towards international security.
+During the parade, Mr Putin said despite Moscow’s differences with other nations, it had always worked towards international security.
 He harked back to December 2021 — when fears were mounting in the West over a potential Russian invasion of Ukraine — saying the Kremlin had proposed solutions that were rejected by Nato.

 Mr Putin accused the trans-Atlantic military alliance of “openly preparing another punitive operation” in the eastern Ukrainian region of Donbas, where Russian-backed separatists have been fighting Ukrainian soldiers since 2014.
 He also said Nato members had plotted “aggression against our historical lands including Crimea”, referring to the Black Sea peninsula that Russia annexed from Ukraine eight years ago.

 “Nato didn’t want to hear us and this means that in reality they had quite different plans, and we saw that,” he said.